-Consequently, Ms. Malgorzata Hornig shall perform her duties for the remaining term of her predecessor, i.e. until the end of the general meeting held in 2024 to approve the financial statements for the year ended.
+The shareholders at the general meeting hereby resolve to reappoint Ms. Malgorzata Hornig as director for a three-year term expiring at the close of the general meeting held in 2027 to approve the financial statements for the year ended.